HDTV Set Up

-I use a Swiffer Duster to regularly dust my TV screens and the entire TV enclosure.
-I use a microfiber cloth to clean any blemishes including finger prints from my TV screens.
+I use a Swiffer Duster to regularly dust my TV screen and the entire TV enclosure.
+I use a microfiber cloth to clean any blemishes including fingerprints from my TV screens.

 Prior to using the cleaning cloth, I use a soft cotton T-shirt slightly moistened with water to first wipe away any blemishes and following up with the microfiber cloth.
 This works very well for me and leaves the screen very clean without any streaking.

 I personally do not use any cleaning liquids on my TV screens.
 However, they are available if you prefer to use this type of cleaner.
 Take care not to over saturate the screen with any type of liquid as this could be harmful to your TV.

 Following the steps above will guide you through the proper setup and maintenance of your HDTV.
 And will allow you to enjoy and get the most from your flat panel display.

 If this article has been useful, or you have any comments.
 Please leave them below.